omeka/omeka-s-enduser/docs/sites/site_pages.md

 When you create a new site, Omeka S automatically adds a page titled "Welcome" with a single HTML block (see below).
 You can edit this page or delete it.

 ## Browse pages
-The Pages page will display all of your pages in their navigation order.
+The Pages tab will display all of your pages in their navigation order.
 Child pages will display below the parent page with one or more `-` (dash) characters before the page title.

 Every page is listed with its Title, buttons to view (box with an arrow coming out), edit (pencil), or delete (trash can) the page, the page's slug, and its last-modified date.